VedaBhanu/EL-FILA/README.md

 # EL-FILA
 Ensemble Learning based Fault-Model for Interconnection Links in ASNoCs.
-Please do not copy the code, it is currently in review with the TCAS-1.
+Please do not copy the code, it is currently in review.
 Once the manuscript gets accepted, you may browse through it.
 Thanks for your kind coperation.

 # **Dataset Information**